skykanin/DraftGen/README.md

 However if you want to build the executable through nix you can run `nix-build -A lastpass-tui.components.exes.lpt`
 The resulting executable will be under `./result/bin/lpt`

+### Retrieve changelog
+To get the changelog between the latest tagged commit and the previous tagged commit one can run `cabal run -z GenChangelog.hs` to print out the list.